techidaily/site-facebook/source/_posts/are-digital-assistants-dialling-into-personal-preferences.md

  David Lodge explained that the code was largely available within the host OS or in the public domain.
 The experiment was achieved with minimal battery drain on the device.

- Meanwhile, data protection expert Mariano delli Santi[told the Guardian](https://www.theguardian.com/lifeandstyle/2021/oct/29/is-my-phone-listening-to-me-we-ask-the-expert) that companies use other information to bid for and then target ads.
+ Meanwhile, data protection expert Mariano delli Santi [told the Guardian](https://www.theguardian.com/lifeandstyle/2021/oct/29/is-my-phone-listening-to-me-we-ask-the-expert) that companies use other information to bid for and then target ads.
 This can result in things your partner or housemate searched for turning up as ads on your device. “...data that links you \[...\] such as geolocation, or if you’ve given the same address when shopping online.”

 ## Do Phones Listen to You?
 Companies Say “No”